lfit/itpol/protecting-code-integrity.md

 #### How to work with signed commits

 It is easy to create signed commits, but it is much more difficult to incorporate them into your workflow.
-Most projects use signed commits as a cryptographically-verifiable "Committed-by:" line that records code provenance -- the commits are rarely verified by others except when tracking down project history.
+Many projects use signed commits as a sort of "Committed-by:" line equivalent that records code provenance -- the signatures are rarely verified by others except when tracking down project history.
+In a sense, signed commits are used for "tamper evidence," and not to "tamper-proof" the repository.

-To create a signed commit, you just need to pass the `-S` flag to the `git commit` command:
+To create a signed commit, you just need to pass the `-S` flag to the `git commit` command (it's capital `-S` due to collision with another flag):

     $ git commit -S

-Our recommendation is to always sign commits and to require them of all project members, regardless of whether anyone is verifying them.
+Our recommendation is to always sign commits and to require them of all project members, regardless of whether anyone is verifying them (that can always come at a later time).

 ##### How to verify signed commits